At a glance

 Is the mirror effect guaranteed in wet season?

 No. Reflections require shallow water and low wind.
-Wet season increases the odds, but daily conditions decide the surface.
-If reflections are central, the itinerary needs flexibility.
+Wet season raises the odds, but the actual surface is decided by conditions on the day.

 What lens should I prioritise if I bring only one?